Advice > Consulting

 4.4.
 Use factoring to make calculations simpler

-To be fast at maths, you need to avoid writing down long divisions and multiplications because they take a LOT of time.
+To be fast at math, you need to avoid writing down long divisions and multiplications because they take a LOT of time.
 In our experience, doing multiple easy calculations is faster and leads to less errors than doing one big long calculation.

 A great way to achieve this is to factor and expand expressions to create simpler calculations.
 If you're not sure what the basics of factoring and expanding are, you can use Khan Academy again here and here.
 Let's start with factoring.